+knock it was.

+Perhaps because

-MOST diffident and modest knock it was, Perhaps because it was so very diffident, so very modest, irritated all the more the peculiarly alert nerves of Mr. Godfrey Kirke, come in!" he cried.
+it was so very

+diffident, so very

+modest, irritated all the more the peculiarly alert nerves of Mr. Godfrey Kirke.

 An elderly woman entered the room.
+An elderly woman entered the room.
 She had a small, pale withered face; a kind face, though, pleasant, gentle.
 She was dressed in a worn dark gown.
-The net fichu, crossed over her slender shoulders, was clasped by an old-fash-
+The net fichu, crossed over her slender shoulders, was clasped by an old-fashioned medallion.